dgkanatsios/AzureContainerInstancesManagement/README.md

 ## One-click deployment

+Before you deploy the project, you need to create an Azure Service Principal.
+This is an identity that has permissions to create/delete/modify Azure Resources (in this case, the Container Instances).
+Check [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) for instructions on how to create a Service Principal in the Azure Portal and [here](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) on using the Azure CLI to achieve the same goal.
+Keep the Service Principal's ID and secret handy as you will need them during the template deployment.

-Click the following button to deploy the project to your Azure subscription:
+When you have created the Service Principal, click the following button to deploy the project to your Azure subscription:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdgkanatsios%2FAzureContainerInstancesManagement%2Fmaster%2Fdeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>